Introduction: A Professional’s Guide to Chrome Finishing

 Q: Can aluminum be chrome plated?

-A: Yes, but aluminum requires special pre-treatment including zincate and strike plating layers to ensure adhesion.
+Yes, but aluminum requires special pre-treatment, often including zincate and strike layers, to achieve reliable adhesion.

 Q: Is trivalent chrome better than hexavalent chrome?